process-analytics/bpmn-visualization-js/docs/development/testing.md

 To have visibility if new changes have impact on current performance

 #### Run the performance tests
-For the moment we have decided to run them manually, in the future they may be run automatically - this however, depends on received results
+For the moment we have decided to run them only manually, in the future they may be run automatically - this however, depends on received results
-To run these tests, follow next steps:
-1. `cd /test/e2e`
-2. run `jest --runInBand --detectOpenHandles --testNamePattern=^performance`
+How to run?
+Check the next [section](#Running tests).

 #### Results
 The results are under `/test/e2e/performance/data/`